mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 - Systemize: You've got to treat your brain like a new dog.
 The mind is infinite in wisdom.
 The brain is a stupid dog that is easily trained.
 The puppy brain is easy to master.
 You just have to confine it...through repetition and systematization.
 - Confront: If you break the human struggle down to one word, it is CONFRONT.
 And so, I approach everything that way.
 Confront the hardest task on your to-do list.
 Confront the problem you're putting off.
 Confront the workout.
 Confront the blank page.
 - Distractions: When there are no distractions, it enables the brain to feel free and flow.
-And that's the goal with creativity—to get your brain in a place where it feels free and can flow.
+And that's the goal with creativity-to get your brain in a place where it feels free and can flow.
 Seinfeld writes with Bic pens on yellow legal pads.
 - Minimizing options: I have a writing session every day.
 My writing technique is just: You can't do anything else.
 You don't have to write, but you can't do anything else.
 - Stopping point: When sitting down to write, he knows exactly when he is going to stop writing.
 Most people sit down to work with an open-ended block of time.
 That’s a ridiculous torture to put on a human being’s head.
 It’s like if you hire a trainer to get in shape, and you ask, ‘How long is the session?’
 And he says, ‘It’s open-ended.’
 Forget it.
 I’m not doing it.
 The brain needs rewards.
 And the reward is: the alarm goes off, and you’re done.
 - Exercise to de-stress mind: If you don't stress the body, he says, the mind is easily stressed.
 To build mental resilience, you got to put that ox in the plow, make it do stuff that it doesn’t want to do.
 - Medicority: I would teach you to learn to accept your mediocrity.
 You know, no one’s really that great.
 You know who’s great?
 The people that just put in a tremendous amount of hours.
 It’s a game of tonnage.
 - Humor: Being funny is one of the ultimate weapons a person can have in human society.
 It might even compete with being really good-looking.
-- Encouraging yourself: You have to know how to encourage yourself to be confident and courageous when you’re creating new material and also how to be harshly critical and go, “That’s good, but it’s not good enough—take it out.
+- Encouraging yourself: You have to know how to encourage yourself to be confident and courageous when you’re creating new material and also how to be harshly critical and go, “That’s good, but it’s not good enough-take it out.
 - Writing routine: Full focus.
 Do it daily.
 My writing technique is just, you can’t do anything else.
 You don’t have to write, but you can’t do anything else.
 The writing is such an ordeal.
 That sustains me.
 - No expectations: This attitude is the exact right way to start out in the world of comedy.
 Expect nothing.
 Accept anything.
 - Just work.
 There is no secret.
 There is nothing you have to know.
 You just have to work and grind it out.